Science and technology in Manchester: John Frederick Bateman and water supply

 By the 1850s, Manchester had grown into an industrial city, but the alacrity of such development had placed great strain on the city's infrastructure.
 Engineering developments such as water supplies, sewers, and transport links (typically via canals) would provide Manchester with the necessary supplies to move forward.

-In the 1840s, the Manchester Corporation Water Works recommended to the city corporation that an infrastructure to increase water supplies to cope with demand must be built.
+In the 1840s, the Manchester Corporation Waterworks recommended to the city corporation that an infrastructure to increase water supplies to cope with demand must be built.
 The obvious choice for this supply would come from areas of high rainfall, and there were three choices that were close enough to Manchester.
 The Lake District, Peak District, and Snowdonia are traditionally rainy areas with their numerous valleys, ideal for a large reservoir.
 This was rejected in favour of John Frederick Bateman's proposal to build a supply chain of six reservoirs in the Longdendale Valley to the east of Manchester.

 Further feats of engineering were required to cope with Manchester's increasing demand for water.
 From 1890 to 1925, the Thirlmere Aqueduct was constructed from Thirlmere to Heaton Park Reservoir.